Welcome to Eastside Prep!

 - Security personnel coverage both during the school day and after hours helps us to bring specialized support in addition to the vigilance of all school employees.

-- Two full-time school counselors help to ensure that experiencing social and emotional safety is an aspect in which all students are supported.
+- Three full-time school counselors help to ensure that experiencing social and emotional safety is an aspect in which all students are supported.

 - All employees, as well as substitute teaching staff and volunteers who will not be directly supervised while on campus, have gone through background checks prior to their engagement with our school community.